mario-deluna/php-glfw/docs/getting-started/installation/install-linux.md

 # Installing PHP-GLFW on Linux

-We currently do not have a installer script like on MacOS but the "manual" installation should be straight forward for you linux users.
+We currently do not provide an installer script for Linux like we do for MacOS.
+However, the "manual" installation process should be straightforward for Linux users.

 ## Manual installation

-Ensure you have installed the required `php-dev`, `git` and `cmake` packages.
+Ensure that you have installed the required `php-dev`, `git`, and `cmake` packages.

 ```bash
 sudo apt install -y cmake git